What Is A Power Of Attorney?

 This depends on the type of Power of Attorney granted.
 A Power of Attorney may be limited to a specific transaction or may state an expiration date after which its powers are no longer valid.
 Generally speaking, a Power of Attorney continues in effect until it is revoked or expires according to its terms.

 The duration of a particular Power of Attorney also depends on the laws of the country in which the power is being used.
-In Dubai, a Power of Attorney document is valid for a two year period after which it must be renewed/re-issued.

 Can A Power Of Attorney Be Revoked?